RKKUNDU/info-mine/documentation/developer/source/whatsappbot.md

   This function determines what kind of a command has been sent as a whatsapp message and calls the appropriate function.
   '''
 ```

+#### Developing the whatsapp bot component
+* This component re-uses all the code from cse, email and moodle modules.
+* In order to develop this module, please develop cse, email and moodle modules.
+* Source code can be found in the django-whatsappbot-server folder.